isekaiweb/mybookshelf/README.md

 BTW This app got 5 star of 5 from Dicoding Reviewers and you can find my certificate [here](https://www.dicoding.com/certificates/0LZ03DRJ3Z65)

 ## What tools i used for this app ?
-This app just using **Vanilla JavaScript** without any library/framework cause i wouldn't allowed to use it since this is course a for a beginner and the *reviewers* just want to see whether the student know how to manipulate the **DOM**, and like so for the style just pure **CSS3**
+This app just using **Vanilla JavaScript** without any library/framework cause i wouldn't allowed to use it since this is course for a beginner and the *reviewers* just want to see whether the student know how to manipulate the **DOM**, and like so for the style just pure **CSS3**

 ## Features
 - CRUD Item Book